raviqqe/stak/README.md

         }
     }

-    pub fn pies(&self) -> usize {
+    /// Returns a number of pies the person has. pub fn pies(&self) -> usize {
         self.pies
     }

-    pub fn wasted(&self) -> bool {
+    /// Returns `true` if a person is wasted. pub fn wasted(&self) -> bool {
         self.wasted
     }

-    pub fn throw_pie(&mut self, other: &mut Person) {
+    /// Throws a pie to another person. pub fn throw_pie(&mut self, other: &mut Person) {
         if self.pies == 0 || self.wasted {
             return;